SpandyX007/RAG-streamlit-pinecone/README.md

 This project is a Retrieval-Augmented Generation (RAG) application that allows users to interact with the content of any web page via a conversational interface.
 The system ingests content from a user-provided URL, processes and embeds the text, and stores it in a Pinecone vector database.
 Users can then query the ingested document using a Streamlit frontend, which communicates with a FastAPI backend powered by LangChain and Google Generative AI (Gemini).

 ## Architecture
-The application is divided into two main components:
+The application is divided into frontend and backend components:
-- **Frontend**: A Streamlit chat interface that manages user sessions and communicates with the backend API.
+- **Frontends**: A Streamlit chat interface and a React web application that manage user sessions and communicate with the backend API.
 - **Backend**: A FastAPI server that handles web scraping, text splitting, embedding generation, semantic search, and prompt formatting.

 ### Core Technologies
-- **Frameworks**: FastAPI, Streamlit
+- **Frameworks**: FastAPI, Streamlit, React, Vite
 - **AI / LLM**: LangChain, Google Generative AI (Gemini 3.1 Flash Lite Preview, Gemini Embedding 2 Preview)
 - **Vector Database**: Pinecone (Serverless)